qynhan/YoutubeAPI/README.md

 Additionally, I would like to find out the most popular videos in a given playlist.

-I created a tool that calculates the total video length in a given playlist and also the most popular <\br >
+I created a tool that calculates the total video length in a given playlist and also the most popular

 # Run instructions
 By running `python3 main.py`, the program will output the sum video length of the given playlist.